Asked by Jaylee Field on Apr 26, 2024

 Verified Answer

-- Identify how managerial accounting information is used for evaluating employee performance and making strategic decisions.
+Managerial accounting information is used for internal decision-making processes, including evaluating employee performance and making strategic decisions to guide the company towards its goals.